-These young wild monkeys are illegally captured, forced to behave against their instinct, and dressed up as clowns.
+These wild monkeys are illegally captured, forced to behave against their instinct, and dressed up as clowns.
 This sadistic practice is happening all over Pakistan.
 The purpose?
 Begging.
-To make a quick buck on the side of the road.
+To make a living on the side of the road.

 The WSPA fights this kind of animal cruelty.
 The WSPA is a global organisation that protects and returns abused animals to the wild.
 ‘At the WSPA, we are working hard towards a world where animal welfare matters and animal cruelty ends.
 Being the world’s leading international alliance of animal welfare organisations, helps in addressing these kind of issues… with mainly positive results.
 We can continue our work as long as people keep donating…’ – Kai Akram, Head of WSPA